MegaMosquito/slipstream/README.md

 2. Install the open-horizon Agent, and configure it for your Management Hub

-3. Put your RTSP input URI into your shell environment, e.g.:
+3. Put one or more RTSP input URIs into `RTSPINPUT` in your shell environment (and if multiple, separate them with commas, no whitespace), e.g.:

 ```
 export RTSPINPUT='rtsp://x.x.x.x:8554/abc'
+export RTSPINPUT='rtsp://x.x.x.x:8554/abc,rtsp://x.x.x.x:8554/abc,rtsp://x.x.x.x:8554/abc'
 ```

 4. Setup your machiine for development